hendrixthecoder/hendrixthecoder/README.md

 Full Stack Web Developer
 ------------------------

-Full Stack Software Developer passionate about providing solutions fast, secure and reliable.
+Full Stack Software Developer passionate about providing solutions fast, that are secure and reliable.

 *   🖥️  See my portfolio at [My Portfolio](http://biobele.com)
 *   ✉️  You can contact me at [biobeledev@gmail.com](mailto:biobeledev@gmail.com)